Autostronomy/AutoProf/README.md

 - ap_savemask: indicates if the star mask should be saved after fitting (bool)

 #### Isophote Fitting
-- ap_scale: growth scale when fitting isophotes, not the same as *ap_sample---scale* (float)
+- ap_scale: growth scale when fitting isophotes, not the same as *ap_sample---scale*.
+Default is 0.2. (float)
-- ap_fit_limit: noise level out to which to extend the fit in units of pixel background noise level (float)
+- ap_fit_limit: noise level out to which to extend the fit in units of pixel background noise level.
+Default is 2, smaller values will end fitting further out in the galaxy image. (float)
 - ap_regularize_scale: scale factor to apply to regularization coupling factor between isophotes.
   		       Default of 1, larger values make smoother fits, smaller values give more chaotic fits. (float)

 #### Isophote Sampling
 - ap_samplegeometricscale: growth scale for isophotes when sampling for the final output profile.
-                           Used when sampling geometrically (float)
+                           Used when sampling geometrically.
+Default is 0.1, meaning each isophote is 10\% further than the last. (float)
 - ap_samplelinearscale: growth scale (in pixels) for isophotes when sampling for the final output profile.
-Used when sampling linearly (float)
+Used when sampling linearly.
+Default is 1 PSF length. (float)
 - ap_samplestyle: indicate if isophote sampling radii should grow linearly or geometrically.
-Can also do geometric sampling at the center and linear sampling once geometric step size equals linear (string, ['linear', 'geometric', 'geometric-linear'])
+Can also do geometric sampling at the center and linear sampling once geometric step size equals linear.
+Default is geometric. (string, ['linear', 'geometric', 'geometric-linear'])
 - ap_sampleinitR: Starting radius (in pixels) for isophote sampling from the image.
-Note that a starting radius of zero is not advised. (float)
+Note that a starting radius of zero is not advised.
+Default is 1 pixel or 1PSF, whichever is smaller. (float)
-- ap_sampleendR: End radius (in pixels) for isophote sampling from the image (float)
+- ap_sampleendR: End radius (in pixels) for isophote sampling from the image.
+Default is 3 times the fit radius, also see *ap_extractfull*. (float)
-- ap_isoband_start: The radius (in pixels) at which to begin sampling a band of pixels to compute SB instead of sampling a line of pixels near the isophote (float)
+- ap_isoband_start: The noise level at which to begin sampling a band of pixels to compute SB instead of sampling a line of pixels near the isophote in units of pixel flux noise.
+Default is 2, but will never initiate band averaging if the band width is less than half a pixel (float)
-- ap_isoband_width: The relative size of the isophote bands to sample. flux values will be sampled at +- *ap_isoband_width**R for each radius. default value is 0.025 (float)
+- ap_isoband_width: The relative size of the isophote bands to sample. flux values will be sampled at +- *ap_isoband_width* *R for each radius. default value is 0.025 (float)
 - ap_truncate_evaluation: Stop evaluating new isophotes once two negative flux isophotes have been recorded, presumed to have reached the end of the profile (bool)
 - ap_extractfull: Tells AutoProf to extend the isophotal solution to the edge of the image.
 Will be overridden by *ap_truncate_evaluation* (bool)
-- ap_iso_interpolate_start: Use a bi-cubic spline interpolation for isophotes with semi-major axis less than this number times the PSF (float)
+- ap_iso_interpolate_start: Use a bi-cubic spline interpolation for isophotes with semi-major axis less than this number times the PSF.
+Default is 5. (float)
 - ap_isoaverage_method: Select the method used to compute the averafge flux along an isophote.
 Choose from 'mean', 'median', and 'mode' where median is the default.
   			In general, median is fast and robust to a few outliers.
 Mode is slow but robust to more outliers.
 Mean is fast and accurate in low S/N regimes
 			where fluxes take on near integer values, but not robust to outliers.
 The mean should be used along with a mask to remove spurious objects